-Part of this plan is naturally to make all those products uniform when it comes to theme, design and interface.
+Part of this plan is naturally to make all those products uniform when it comes to theme, design, and interface.
 Among those products which recently got this treatment include Google Reader, Gmail, and most recently Google Blogger.

 Refreshing the Blogger Interface, Blogger What?

-Yes folks, believe it or not, there is such a thing as Google Blogger.
-It’s Google’s old blogging platform which was probably used by most if not all of the successful and not-so succesful bloggers that you knew (myself included).
+Yes, folks, believe it or not, there is such a thing as Google Blogger.
+It’s Google’s old blogging platform which was probably used by most if not all of the successful and not-so successful bloggers that you knew (myself included).
 Actually, Google has been pretty much neglecting this product, letting it take its natural course of existence.
 Fortunately, many are still using this blogging platform, despite the dominance of the widely accepted and used WordPress.

 Are you one of the loyal users of Blogger?
 If yes, then you’ve probably tried using the new Blogger interface.
 If not, here are the essential new features of the updated Blogger.

 When the Official Google Blog announced this update, it was made available on an “Opt-in Now” mode.
 This means that you can opt to change your Blogger dashboard to the new interface and then switch back to old version anytime you want to, or at least until Google finally decides to terminate the old Blogger interface.

 To switch to the new Blogger interface, watch out for a pop-up announcement the next time you logged into your Blogger account.
 When you see this pop-up, you’ll see the link that you need to click, to switch to the new Blogger interface.